Cucumber Tomato Salad

 Cucumber Tomato Salad with a quick and easy dill vinaigrette in just 10 minutes is the perfect side salad full of fresh summer vegetables.

-With grilling season coming we love easy side dishes like ColeslawEasy Macaroni Salad and Texas Caviar for side dishes to our favorite grilled meats (I’m looking at you Easy Carne Asada!).
+With grilling season coming, we love easy side dishes like ColeslawEasy Macaroni Salad, and Creamy Cucumber Salad for side dishes to our favorite grilled meats (I’m looking at you Easy Carne Asada!).

 Cucumber Tomato Salad Recipe